FIRST STEPS

 1. Getting to a Diagnosis

 Finding the right medical resource can be difficult.
-Since vision loss is the initial concern, the first visit may be to an optometrist (“My vision suddenly got blurry; I guess I need glasses”).
-That may lead to a referral to an ophthalmologist, neurologist, or neuro-ophthalmologist, and it can take weeks to get an appointment with a specialist, while at the same time vision is suddenly and rapidly deteriorating.
+The first visit may be to an optometrist when the patient thinks, “My vision suddenly got blurry, I guess I need glasses”.
+That may lead to a visit with an ophthalmologist or neurologist.
+A neuro-ophthalmologist is best trained to diagnose LHON, but it can take weeks or months to get an appointment, while vision is suddenly and rapidly deteriorating.

-If a parent, spouse or other concerned adult is available to schedule appointments and tests and generally act as a “patient advocate,” it can be very helpful since it’s difficult to navigate this maze for anyone, but particularly difficult for someone whose vision is deteriorating suddenly and significantly.
-Taking notes of comments by both the patient and the doctor can be very helpful, since each medical professional will ask much the same information as those seen before.
-Gathering test results along the way will save time later on.
-Sometimes a quick summary from the “patient advocate” with additional comments from the patient speeds the information-gathering portion of the appointment and leaves more time to discuss possible causes of the vision loss and related concerns, which is why you’re really there.
-Keeping a running chronology of key dates and events (doctor’s appointments, tests) with a copy of each doctor’s visit report and test result can be helpful.
+If a parent, spouse, or other sighted supporter can schedule appointments and tests and generally act as a “patient advocate,” it can be helpful since it’s difficult to navigate this maze for anyone, and particularly difficult for someone whose vision is deteriorating suddenly and significantly.
+Taking notes of comments by both the patient and the doctor can be helpful, since each medical professional will generally ask the same questions.
+Requesting a copy of test results at each appointment is more efficient than tracking them down later.
+A quick summary from the “patient advocate” with additional comments from the patient can speed the information-gathering portion of each appointment, leaving more time to discuss possible causes of the vision loss and related concerns.
+Keeping a running chronology of key dates and events (doctor’s appointments, tests) with a copy of each doctor’s visit report and test results can be helpful.

 2. Upon Receiving the Diagnosis

-If both eyes have deteriorated to 20/200 or worse, then the diagnosis of legally blind can be made.
+Both eyes usually deteriorate to 20/200 or worse, at which point the diagnosis of legally blind can be made.
 This qualifies for a variety of services, discussed in the “Living with LHON” section.
-If a “patient advocate” has kept detailed notes and gathered records along the way, it can came in handy after the diagnosis is received.
-In the U.S. there is a bureaucratic process involved when applying for Social Security and Deportment of Rehabilitation benefits, and having detailed records saves time in that process.
+If a “patient advocate” has kept detailed notes and gathered records along the way, it can came in handy when applying for Social Security and Department of Rehabilitation benefits, as those processes are likely to require detailed records.

 Most of those affected by LHON have no symptoms aside from vision loss.
-A small percentage do have additional symptoms, sometimes called LHON Plus or LHON-MS. A good resource to learn more is: LHON Plus.org
+A small percentage do have additional symptoms, sometimes called LHON Plus, and there is information about it on the Living with LHON page.

 3. Others on the Maternal Bloodline & Genetic Counseling

-Being diagnosed with LHON means that you suddenly know that your mom, her siblings, the children of your maternal aunts, your siblings, your children and future children (if you’re a woman) and your sisters’ current and future children also carry the same LHON mutation.
-Because it is passed from a mother to all her children 100% of the time, it’s clear who carries it without the need for additional blood tests, though people often choose to have their own testing done.
+Being diagnosed with LHON means that you suddenly know that everyone on your maternal bloodline including your mom, her siblings, the children of your maternal aunts, your siblings, your children and future children (if you’re a woman) and your sisters’ current and future children very likely carry the same LHON mutation.
+Because it is almost always passed from a mother to all her children, it’s generally clear who carries it without the need for additional genetic tests, though people may choose to have their own testing done.

-For support in preparing is to discuss the situation with family members on the maternal bloodline, it may be wise to discuss the situation with a genetic counselor, preferably one with some knowledge of LHON.
-Telephone consultation with an ocular genetic counselor at InformedDNA is an option.
-They can help in developing communication with families on the maternal bloodline, and can be offered as a resource for LHON genetic counseling.
-Below is a presentation about the value of genetic counseling for LHON families, and another with tips about genetic counseling and LHON.
+For support in preparing to discuss the situation with family members on the maternal bloodline, it may be helpful to discuss the situation with a genetic counselor, preferably one with some knowledge of LHON.
+Telephone consultation with an ocular genetic counselor is an option.
+They can help prepare for communication with family members on the maternal bloodline, and can be offered as a resource for their own LHON genetic counseling.
+This video can be provided to family members on the maternal bloodline.

 People often wonder if their maternal relatives should be “tested”.
-This can be discussed with a genetic counselor.
-Usually people think that means genetic testing to see if the person actually carries a LHON genetic mutation.
-Another "testing" option for a LHON carrier is to see a LHON specialist to assess the optic nerves, to see if any subclinical changes have begun.
-While only a very few LHON specialists have the experience and background to make that assessment, it can be helpful to have baseline testing done.
+Usually people think that means genetic testing to see if the person actually carries an LHON genetic mutation, which may or may not be necessary.
+Another "testing" option for an LHON carrier is to see a LHON specialist or other neuro-ophthalmologist to assess the optic nerves, to have baseline testing done.
+This video and handout explain important steps LHON Carriers may wish to take.

 4. Who’s in Charge?

 Many rare diseases and blindness onset in early childhood, so in those situations it’s the parents who are in charge of their child’s medical care and all related decisions.
-LHON can present unique challenges because onset of vision loss generally occurs after childhood.
+LHON can present unique challenges because onset of vision loss most often occurs after childhood.
 If the affected individual is an adult, it is their choice what medical advice to follow and what life choices to make when confronting sudden vision loss.
 Parents and spouses may feel a natural inclination to step in and provide support when they see their loved one struggling, while at the same time the affected person may be striving to maintain their independence, particularly as the sudden vision loss creates a sense of loss of independence.
 The loved ones of someone affected by LHON may suddenly need to provide some form of care/support to someone who had previously been independent.
-These issues of dependence and independence tend to create stress on the person affected by LHON as well as on all family members.
+These issues of dependence and independence tend to create stress on the person affected by LHON as well as on all family members, and therapeutic support for all may be helpful.